Cultural Compass: American surrealism, togetherness in dance, Museum Night Fever and more

 Exhibitions, music, architecture, books, festivals… this is Belga English's pick of cultural activities in Flanders and Brussels, published every Sunday.

-On Friday, the Magritte Museum passed the baton from Jean-Michel Folon’s exhibition to Emily Mae Smith’s.
-Born in Texas, but based in New York, this American painter will present around 30 pieces that establish a personal dialogue with René Magritte’s universe.
+On Friday, the Magritte Museum opened its exhibition of work by Emily Mae Smith.
+Born in Texas but based in New York, the American painter will present around 30 pieces that establish a personal dialogue with René Magritte’s universe.

 Central to her work is an anthropomorphic broomstick, inspired by Disney's Fantasia and Goethe’s poem The Sorcerer’s Apprentice.
 This figure serves as her muse, representing a painter’s brush, a housemaid’s tool, a witch’s symbol and even a phallus, giving her work a sexual undertone.

-Smith places this broomstick in various settings such as a 17th-century interior, in rocky exterior, inside of a cave and so on.
-She works to incorporate elements from symbolism and surrealism, using skulls, flowers and Magritte-esque apples.
+Smith places this broomstick in various settings such as a 17th-century interior, in rocky exterior and inside a cave.
+She incorporates elements from symbolism and surrealism, using skulls, flowers and Magritte-esque apples.
 She also references Magritte's work directly, sometimes even including his paintings within her own.

 Serge Aimé Coulibaly’s C la Vie is a vibrant celebration of unity and hope.
 Known for his emotionally charged and thought-provoking choreography, the Burkinabè artist draws inspiration from African initiation rituals in this new work.
 With nine performers on stage, C la Vie transforms into a symbolic public square where anything is possible.
 Instead of traditional trials or heroic figures, the performance focuses on the power of togetherness.

-Rooted in African culture, Coulibaly’s work blends deep feeling with reflection, creating a universally relatable experience.
+Rooted in African culture, Coulibaly’s work blends deep feeling with reflection.
 Since founding Faso Danse Théâtre in 2002, he has consistently tackled complex themes, aiming to inspire positive change, especially for younger generations.
-Performances are 18 and 19 October.
+Performances are on 18 and 19 October at De Singel in Antwerp.

 In October, Brussels' museums come alive for Museum Night Fever, and Bozar is a key participant.
 This year’s highlight is the Love is Louder exhibition, which explores love beyond the romantic.
-Love that reflects friendship, families and even politics.
 The exhibition delves into how love and friendship shape society, accompanied by creative activities under the same theme.

 Polyphonie d’amour, a radio project initiated by Anna Raimondo, inspired by bell hooks' All About Love, arrives in Brussels after its debut in Rome.
 The programme features multilingual, improvised reflections on love, which will be transformed into a podcast co-produced by Michel-Ange Vinti.